jolson88/trp/site/planning/tasks.md

 ## Current Milestone

-- 🖼 Website uses new avatar for favicons
-  - [ ] Create new favicon files
 - 💾 Platform-independent way to sync files to blog
   - [ ] Create `sync.ts` script
 - ⏲ When I save a blog post, the site is automatically regenerated for instant checking